North Korea dismisses Seoul's aid-for-disarmament offer

 Kim Yo Jong, one of the most powerful officials in her brother’s government who oversees inter-Korean affairs, said Yoon displayed the “height of absurdity” with his offer, saying it was realistic as creating “mulberry fields in the dark blue ocean.”

-There are concerns that Kim Yo Jong’s threats last week over the leafletting portends a provocation, which may include a nuclear or missile test or even border skirmishes.
-Tensions could further rise as the United States and South Korea kick off their biggest combined training in years next week to counter the North Korean threat.
+There are concerns that Kim Yo Jong’s threats last week over the leafletting portends a provocation, of which the possibilities may include a nuclear or missile test or even border skirmishes.
+The United States and South Korea kick off their biggest combined training in years next week to counter the North Korean threat.
 The North describes such drills as invasion rehearsals and has often responded to them with missile tests or other provocations.

 During Wednesday’s news conference, Yoon expressed hope for meaningful dialogue with the North over his aid-for-disarmament proposal.
-He said Seoul is willing to provide corresponding economic rewards at each step of a phased denuclearization process.
 Maintaining a reserved tone, Yoon said his government has no plans to pursue its own nuclear deterrent and doesn’t desire political change in Pyongyang that’s brought by force.

 Yoon spoke hours after South Korea’s military detected North Korea firing two suspected cruise missiles toward the sea and identified the western coastal site of Onchon as the launch location.
-Kim Yo Jong in her column said the weapons were fired from a bridge in the inland city of Anju, and ridiculed South Korean and U.S. capacities to monitor North Korean missile activity.
+Kim Yo Jong in her column said the weapons were fired from a bridge in the city of Anju, north of Onchon and farther inland, and ridiculed South Korean and U.S. capacities to monitor North Korean missile activity.
 The South’s military has yet to release its analyzed flight details of those missiles.

 “If the data and flight trajectory (of the missiles) are known, (the South) will be so bewildered and afraid,” Kim Yo Jong said.
 “It will be a thing worthy of seeing how they will explain about it before their people.”